 I do love a good dip.
 They make a great starter to go with nibbles when entertaining, can form part of a mezze type meal and often make a great sandwich filling too.
-So when I was challenged to take part in a chip n dip exercise, by creating a dip, I was most definitely up for it.
-I also have an easy and rather nifty competition with a great prize, so do read on.
+So when I was challenged to take part in a chip n dip exercise, I was most definitely up for it.
+All I had to do was create a dip.

-Market Deli is a well known premium snack brand offering sharing packs of potato and pitta chips seasoned with authentic ingredients found in delicatessens across Europe and the UK.
+Market Deli is a well known premium snack brand.
+They offer sharing packs of potato and pitta chips seasoned with authentic ingredients found in delicatessens across Europe and the UK.
 It has a range of flavours which include: Roasted Garlic with Mediterranean Herbs, Cornish Mature Cheddar, Flame Grilled Spanish Chorizo with Roasted Onions, Sweet Chilli with Dorset Sour Cream and Sweet Roasted Red Pepper with English Tomato.

 Emma Bridgewater is a well known and loved British pottery maker and creates a number of highly desirable and collectible pieces.
 Market Deli has partnered with Emma Bridgewater and these exclusively designed, limited edition serving bowls are the result.
 In a nod to the ingredients in Market Deli’s sharing bags, the bowls feature garlic, chillies and tomatoes in Emma’s iconic polka dot colour scheme and are ideal for chip n dip occasions.